-The Open/Close functions let you indicate the beginning and end of a series of LOB operations so that large-scale operations, such updating indexes, can be performed once the Close function is called.
+The Open/Close functions let you indicate the beginning and end of a series of LOB operations, so that large-scale operations, such updating indexes, can be performed once the Close function is called.
 This means that once the Open call is made, the index would not be updated each time the LOB is modified, and that such updating would not resume until the Close call.

-You do not have to wrap all LOB operations inside the Open/Close operations, but this function can be very useful for cartridge developers.
+You do not have to wrap all LOB operations inside the Open/Close operations, but code block can be very valueable for the following reasons:

-For one thing, if the you do not wrap LOB operations inside an Open/Close call, then each modification to the LOB will implicitly open and close the LOB, thereby firing any triggers.
-But if do you wrap the LOB operations inside a pair of Open/Close operations, then the triggers will not be fired for each LOB modification.
-Instead, one trigger will be fired at the time the Close call is made.
-LIkewise, extensible indexes will not be updated until the user calls Close.
-This means that any extensible indexes on the LOB are not valid between the Open/Close calls.

-You need to apply this technology carefully since state, reflecting the changes to the LOB, is not saved between the Open and the Close operations.
+- If you do not wrap LOB operations inside an Open/Close call, then each modification to the LOB will implicitly open and close the LOB, thereby firing all triggers.
+If you do wrap the LOB operations inside a pair of Open/Close operations, then the triggers will not be fired for each LOB modification.
+Instead, one trigger will be fired when the Close call is made.
+Likewise, extensible indexes will not be updated until the Close call.
+This means that any extensible indexes on the LOB are not valid between the Open/Close calls. - You need to apply this technology carefully because state, which reflects the changes to the LOB, is not saved between the Open and the Close operations.
 Once you have called Open, Oracle no longer keeps track of what portions of the LOB value were modified, nor of the old and new values of the LOB that result from any modifications.
-The LOB value is still updated directly for each OCILob\ or DBMS\LOB operation, and the usual read consistency mechanism is still in place.
-Moreover, you may want extensible indexes on the LOB to be updated as LOB modifications are made because in that case, the extensible LOB indexes are always valid and may be used at any time.

-The API enables you to find out if the LOB is "open" or not.
-In all cases openness is associated with the LOB, not the locator.
-The locator does not save any information as to whether the LOB to which it refers is open.
+The LOB value is still updated directly for each OCILob or DBMS LOB operation, and the usual read consistency mechanism is still in place.
+Moreover, you may want extensible indexes on the LOB to be updated as LOB modifications are made because the extensible LOB indexes are always valid and may be used at any time. - The API enables you to determine if the LOB is open.
+In all cases, openness is associated with the LOB, not the locator.
+The locator does not save any state information.